niedev/RTranslator/README.md

 <h3>APIs prices</h3>

 The voice recognition rounds the cost of each request to the nearest multiple of 15 seconds.
-The average total cost (both translator and voice recognition), without taking into account the rounding, is 2.5 dollars per hour of usage, but both have a free usage margin per month (the first 500,000 characters for translation and the first 60 minutes for speech recognition).
+The average total cost (both translator and voice recognition), without taking into account the rounding, is 2.5 dollars per hour of usage, but both have a free usage margin per month (500,000 characters for translation and 60 minutes for speech recognition).
 Also for WalkieTalkie must add the language detection costs to the translation.
 To learn more:

 <a href="https://cloud.google.com/speech-to-text/pricing" target="_blank" rel="noopener noreferrer">cloud.google.com/speech-to-text/pricing</a>